Potassium: Niche uses

 Another example is potassium cobaltinitrite, K3[Co(NO2)6], which is used as artist's pigment under the name of Aureolin or Cobalt Yellow.

 The stable isotopes of potassium can be laser cooled and used to probe fundamental and technological problems in quantum physics.
 The two bosonic isotopes possess convenient Feshbach resonances to enable studies requiring tunable interactions, while ^{40}K is one of only two stable fermions amongst the alkali metals.

 Laboratory uses

 An alloy of sodium and potassium, NaK is a liquid used as a heat-transfer medium and a desiccant for producing dry and air-free solvents.
 It can also be used in reactive distillation.
 The ternary alloy of 12% Na, 47% K and 41% Cs has the lowest melting point of −78 °C of any metallic compound.

 Metallic potassium is used in several types of magnetometers.

 Biological role

+Plants

+Potassium is crucial for diverse plant species.
+It has a vital role in maintaining cell sap and internal root pressure required for plant growth.
+Potassium increases plant metabolism and uptake of carbon dioxide.

+Human physiology

 Potassium is the eighth or ninth most common element by mass (0.2%) in the human body, so that a 60 kg adult contains a total of about 120 g of potassium.
 The body has about as much potassium as sulfur and chlorine, and only calcium and phosphorus are more abundant (with the exception of the ubiquitous CHON elements).
 Potassium ions are present in a wide variety of proteins and enzymes.
-Potassium is largely intracellular.
+98% of the potassium in a human body is inside of individual cells.